clydesdale horse vs shire horse

 Clydesdale Horse Vs Shire Horse – Gentle Giants Of The Horse World

-Prepare to be captivated by the mighty and massive Clydesdales and Shires – two beloved breeds of the horse world that share the title of being one of the largest horse breeds in the world.
+Prepare to be captivated by the mighty and massive Clydesdales and Shires – two beloved draft horse breeds of the horse world that share the title of being one of the largest horse breeds in the world.

 But while they can look like the same breed at times, Clydesdales and Shires have some striking differences that make each of them stand out.